avajs/get-port/README.md

 # @ava/get-port

-Experimental AVA plugin which works like [`get-port`](https://github.com/sindresorhus/get-port), but ensures the port is locked across all test files.
+AVA 4 plugin which works like [`get-port`](https://github.com/sindresorhus/get-port), but ensures the port is locked across all test files.

 Install this as a development dependency alongside AVA itself: